 Since the beginning of the Mentor Program in 2006, the Ministry of Health and Welfare and G.O.A.’L offered adoptees the unique experience of learning about Korea and the adoptee community through a hands-on experience with one of the only adoptee-run organizations in the world.
 The Mentors will be expected to take an active role in day-to-day work as well as long-term projects of the organization.
 During the term of employment, Mentors will also have the opportunity to improve their Korean language skills and will be paid a monthly stipend of 560,000 KRW.

-Mentors work primarily at the G.O.A.’L Office in Mangwon-dong (Line 6).
+Mentors work primarily at the G.O.A.’L Office.
 Mentors will assist and support the various departments of G.O.A.’L including (but not limited to):

 - birth family search assistance